 Medical use of optical fibres

 Optical fibres are often used in medical procedures.
-One example is to use an endoscope to illuminate and visualise areas that we couldn't normally see.
-We used to have to operate to see what the problem was.
+One example is to use an endoscope to illuminate and visualise areas that couldn't normally be seen.
+Doctors used to have to operate to see what the problem was.

 If you were to see the end of the endoscope, this is what you would see:

 Two of the main fibre optic features used in an endoscope are cables that light up (illuminate) the inside of the stomach.
 The other main feature is a fibre optic viewing cable that allows you to see what the problem is: